dvdmtw98/tracker/tracker-vault/books/lolita.md

 ### Part One

 - #### Chapter 1
-	- HH talks about his love for Lolita
+	- HH talks about his love for Dolores
-	- Explains how writing came about - Attempt to **justify** oneself to others
+	- HH explains he is writing this to to **explain** his POV to reads/jury
 - #### Chapter 2
 	- HH mentions father was a easy going person
 	- Mother died when he was young.
 Aunt Sybil took over mothers role